StefanoMilani/monitoringElders/README.md

 #### IBM Watson IoT Platform

 It is a fully managed, cloud-hosted service that is designed to simplify and derive the value from your IoT devices.
-It provide a simple user interface where you can simply add and manage your devices, control access to yuor IoT service, and monitor your usage.
+It provides a simple user interface where you can simply add and manage your devices, control access to your IoT service, and monitor your usage.
 Apache Edgent has simple APIs to communicate with IBM Watson IoT Platform.
-It offers board to visualize your data.
+It offers boards to visualize your data.

 ## Useful links